robtweed/qewd-jsdb-kit-redis/README.md

         docker run -it --rm --name qewd -p 8080:8080 -v /home/ubunbtu/qewd:/opt/qewd/mapped rtweed/qewd-redis

-Change the mapped volume path (ie */hme/ubuntu/qewd*) appropriately for your installation.
+Change the mapped volume path (ie shown as */home/ubuntu/qewd* above) appropriately for your installation.

 Note: if you're using:

 - a Ubuntu VM running on an M1-based Apple Mac or a Raspberry Pi running 64-bit Ubuntu Linux, use *rtweed/qewd-redis-arm64* instead;
 - a Raspberry Pi running the Raspbian or other 32-bit OS, use *rtweed/qewd-redis-rpi* instead

 Once it starts up, it's ready to use QEWD.
 It's pre-configured to correctly use the instance of Redis that is pre-installed within the Container.